Diagnosis

 Medications

-Your doctor may prescribe one of the following medications to reduce irritation and improve the condition of a rash from a nickel allergy reaction:
+Your healthcare professional may prescribe one of the following medicines to reduce irritation and improve the rash from a nickel allergy reaction:

 Phototherapy

-This treatment involves exposing your skin to controlled amounts of artificial ultraviolet light.
+This treatment involves exposing the skin to controlled amounts of artificial ultraviolet light.
 It's generally reserved for people who haven't gotten better with topical or oral steroids.
-It can take months for phototherapy to have an effect on a nickel allergy reaction.

 Self care

-You may use some of the following treatments at home to treat contact dermatitis due to nickel allergy.
-If these treatments don't help or the rash worsens, contact your doctor.
+You may use some of the following treatments at home to soothe a rash.
+If these treatments don't help or the rash worsens, contact your healthcare professional.
 Home remedies include the following:

 Preparing for your appointment

-You're likely to see your family doctor first if you're experiencing an itchy rash that may be related to nickel allergy.
-Preparing for your appointment can help you make the most of your time with your doctor.
+You're likely to see your primary healthcare professional if you're experiencing an itchy rash that may be related to nickel allergy.
+Preparing for your appointment can help you make the most of your time with your healthcare professional.

 What you can do